Welcome to Leasehackr. Here, you’ll find tips, tricks and most importantly, the data you need to score an epic deal on

 The premise of Leasehackr is simple.
 Due to variations in lease programs, cars of the same type and price range can cost vastly different amounts of money to lease.
 Even when shopping for the same model, consumers can see huge price discrepancies when leasing—to a much greater extent than if they were to buy.

-Leasehackr is a community that helps consumers understand how much to pay for a new car lease.
-In doing so, you will be able to compare different cars based on their cost to lease.
+Leasehackr is a resource that helps consumers understand how much to pay for a new car lease.
 We strive to update our site to reflect new programs, incentives, and market conditions so that you’re kept abreast of the latest and best deals.

 We hope you’ll find our site useful.
 Let us know what you think!